Akrasr/dlgTool-AJ-Android-Edition/README.md

 6. The support for AJ mobile port script is added.
 7. The font and game params are no longer supported.

-I have also added Russian glyphs since I am working on Russian translation of AJ.
 You may find some leftover code for AATrilogy and AJ3DS support.

 # AJ Mobile Support